CityChainFoundation/documentation/WHITEPAPER.md

 cities to have the tools they need, to increase the development speed, reduce costs of planning and operating the city.

+The first application of City Chain, is the City Coin (CITY) cryptcurrency.

 **Sondre Bjellås**
-Chief Technology Officer, City Chain Foundation
+Chief Technology Officer, City Chain Labs

 # Background